 The District is responsible for the levy and, unless it elects to transfer such functions to another governmental entity, collection of its taxes.
 By September 1 of each year, or as soon thereafter as practicable, the rate of taxation is set by the Board of Directors based upon: a) the valuation of property within the District as of the preceding January 1, and b) the amount required to be raised for debt service, maintenance purposes and authorized contractual obligations.
 Taxes are due October 1, or when billed, whichever comes later, and become delinquent if not paid before February 1 of the year following the year in which imposed.
-A delinquent tax incurs a penalty of six percent (6%) of the amount of the tax for the first calendar month it is delinquent, plus one percent (1%)for each additional month or portion of a month the tax remains unpaid prior to July 1 of the year in which it becomes delinquent.
+A delinquent tax incurs a penalty of six percent (6%) of the amount of the tax for the first calendar month it is delinquent, plus one percent (1%) for each additional month or portion of a month the tax remains unpaid prior to July 1 of the year in which it becomes delinquent.
 If the tax is not paid by July 1 of the year in which it becomes delinquent and incurs an additional penalty for collection costs of an amount established by the District and a delinquent tax attorney.
 For those taxes billed at a later date and that become delinquent tax attorney.
-The delinquent tax accrues interest at a rate of one percent (1%) for each month or portion of a month it split payment of taxes, discounts for early payment and the postponement of the delinquent year for each month or portion of a month the split payment of taxes, discounts for early payment and the postponement of the delinquency date of taxes under certain circumstances which, at the option of the District, may be rejected.
+The delinquent tax accrues interest at a rate of one percent (1%) for each month or portion of a month it esplit payment of taxes, discounts for early payment and the postponement of the delinquent tax attorney.
+The delinquent tax accrues interest at a rate of one percent (1%) for each month or portion of a month it remains unpaid.